apache/apisix-ingress-controller/docs/en/latest/concepts/apisix_tls.md

 :::

-APISIX Ingress will watch the secret resources refered by `ApisixTls` objects and re-translates it to APISIX resources if they are changed.
+APISIX Ingress will watch the secret resources referred by `ApisixTls` objects and re-translates it to APISIX resources if they are changed.